reef-technologies/handbook/README.md

 |hand with palm up|vote "protest"|S3 decision making|
 |:spock-hand: or :wave:|ready to disconnect the call|call coming to an end|

 When we're trying to make a decision or closing the call, everyone holds their sign until everyone shows a sign of their choice.
 This way, the situation is clear at a glance.
 In the past, we used to show signs for a moment, but then the quick responders hid their signals before the slow ones started signing, and the situation was not clear.
-Now we hold the sign until we're sure of the consensus.
+Now we all hold the sign until we're sure of the consent.

 ### 6.2 Communication channels